beevik/go6502/README.md

 *
 ```

-The output shows the result of go6502 running each command in the sample
+The output shows the result of running each sample script command.
+Once the
-script.
-Once the script is finished running, go6502 enters interactive mode
+script has finished running, go6502 enters interactive mode and displays a `*`
-and provides a `*` prompt for further input.
+prompt for further input.

 Just before the prompt is a line starting with `1000-`.
 This line displays the
 disassembly of the instruction at the current program counter address and the